Upcycled Projects, Valentine's Day

 Advertising Disclosure: Upcycle Design Lab may be compensated in exchange for featured placement of certain sponsored products and services, or your clicking on links posted on this website.

-Welcome Friends and Fellow Crafters,
+Welcome, Friends and Fellow Crafters,

-In my last post I mentioned that I was re-reading a book call The Artist Way by Julia Cameron.
-At it’s core it is a book about how to allow ourselves to be more creative.
-It is full of quotes, assignments and inspirational writing that take the reader step by step through what the author calls creative recovery.
-It requires an hour or two per day to get the full benefit and I highly recommend it, if you are interested in pursuing a more creative existence.
+At its core, it is a book about how to allow ourselves to be more creative.
+It is full of quotes, assignments, and inspirational writing that take the reader step by step through what the author calls creative recovery.
+It requires an hour or two per day to get the full benefit, and I highly recommend it if you are interested in pursuing a more creative existence.

 This will be week one.